 When a child is placed in a foster home, the child's SSW is required to have a private, face-to-face visit with the child within 10 calendar days of placement and phone contact to the child within five calendar days of placement.
 Thereafter, the child's SSW will visit with the child at least once every 30 calendar days.
 During the visit the child's SSW will assess progress toward case plan goals and objectives and the child's adjustment to the out of home care placement.
-If a child is designated as medically complex (a nurse from the Commission for Children with Special Health Care needs visits jointly with the SSW) or care plus, the child's SSW will visit twice a month with one visit occurring in the foster home.
+If a child is designated as medically complex a nurse from the Commission for Children with Special Health Care needs visits jointly with the SSW Also, for homes with children designated as Medically Complex or care plus, the child's SSW will visit twice a month with one visit occurring in the foster home.